Kingxukai/linux/Documentation/arch/powerpc/ptrace.rst

 3. PPC_PTRACE_DELHWDEBUG

-Takes an integer which identifies an existing breakpoint or watchpoint (i.e., the value returned from PTRACE_SETHWDEBUG), and deletes the corresponding breakpoint or watchpoint..
+Takes an integer which identifies an existing breakpoint or watchpoint (i.e., the woke value returned from PTRACE_SETHWDEBUG), and deletes the corresponding breakpoint or watchpoint..